 Within this generation, we don’t have a lot of defense mechanisms for the way we show, give, and receive love.
-Especially, when half the time it’s to retract a couple thousand RTs, resulting in you going viral, and how hard is is to actually maintain a relationship, without giving up at the first sign of failure, through disagreement.
+Especially, when half the time it’s to retract a couple of thousand RTs, resulting in you going viral, and how hard is to actually maintain a relationship, without giving up at the first sign of failure, through disagreement.

 Our generation is the change of time, and how exactly we’ve developed with the concept of falling in love, being in love and what that entails.
 I dug deep into a few 20 somethings lives, their perspectives and sides of what love truly means to them.

 “If I could talk to my future child right now, I’d tell them that God is love and whoever you’re with should love you like that.”

 If I could define love in any way…

 “I think it would be like how Jesus showed love for us.
 By that, I mean self-sacrifice for one another and even when they don’t feel like it.”